laowantong/paroxython/docs/md/pipeline_documentation.md

 1. An auxiliary set of programs is calculated.
 2. The set of recommended programs (the **selection**) is updated.
-3. A new set of taxons may be “learned”, i.e., added to the body of imparted knowledge.
+3. A new set of taxa may be “learned”, i.e., added to the body of imparted knowledge.

 Note that each stage depends on both the operation and the nature of the datum to which it applies.
 Let us detail every possible case: